 What's ahead for content management in 2018?
 The volume and velocity of content continues to rise exponentially, yet we are still limited by finite time in the 24-hour day, as well as our abilities to be happy and engaged.

 Savvy organizations are discovering creative ways to harness this surging tide of content, ensuring that users can work both faster and smarter.
-Here is my top five list of content management platform trends that will become prominent next year to help us contend with the digital deluge:
+Here is my top five list of content management systems trends that will become prominent next year to help us contend with the digital deluge:

 - Smart content becomes ever more actionable and useful.
 In 2017, we added digital experience management to the lexicon of content technologies.
 As a new phase beyond web content management (WCM), this shift is more than semantic.
 Expectations and outcomes are changing.